kitschpatrol/lognow/readme.md

 Note that only the default log instance's configuration is mutable (via `setDefaultLogOptions()`).
 Custom logs should be recreated with `createLogger()` if you need to change configuration.

+#### Environment configuration

+In node-like environments, Lognow respects the [`NO_COLOR`](https://no-color.org/) environment variable to disable colorization, and `DEBUG` to enable verbose logging.
+These environment variables override any code-level configuration.

 ## Examples

 ### Log to a File